dag/flask-genshi/docs/index.rst

       <p py:if="show_paragraph">Example paragraph with $variable content</p>

 * For better or worse, Python in Genshi templates is really Python.
-The only difference is that, like Jinja, attribute access falls back on item access and vice versa.
-You need only know some basic Python and XML to write Genshi templates.
+The only difference is that, like with Jinja, attribute access falls back on item access and vice versa.
+You need only know some basic Python and XML to write Genshi templates, and you can use existing XML tools such as support in editors.

+* Because invalid XML results in template errors, valid output is enforced without a need to use HTML validators.
+You get the benefits of XHTML with browser-friendly output, and you can swap the output format on-the-fly.
+You're also writing actual XML so no need for those pesky spaces in self-closing tags: ``<hr/>`` will render to HTML as ``<hr>`` and to XHTML as ``<hr />``.

 Installation
 ------------